 2. Planting and Cultivating Crops

 After all of the land was worked up and smooth, dad would first plant oats and seed alfalfa in late April.
 Then, after the last frost, dad would put in the corn around the end of May.
-Growing oats was easy; however, cultivation of the young corn plants was necessary because dad didn't spray for weeds at that time.
+Growing oats was easy; however, the cultivation of the young corn plants was necessary because dad didn't spray for weeds at that time.
 This was a tedious process when the corn was short and young because you didn't want to cover the plants with the ground as you dug up the ground around them with a two-row cultivator mounted on a tractor.
 After dad showed me how to cultivate, that became one of my primary jobs during the summer.

 3. Playing Baseball on a Farm Field

 How can I forget the summer of 1957!!!
 The Milwaukee Braves 30 miles away were in first place and they eventually became World Series champs by beating the New York Yankees.
 I loved baseball, and that summer the neighboring farm kids, others from the neighboring village of Honey Creek, and I all decided that we would have a team and play games against kids in other farming communities.
 Since we didn't have a ready-made little league diamond, we made our baseball diamond on a recently harvested oats field.
-I remember that it was definitely a home run when a hit ball landed in the cornfield beyond right field.
+I remember that it was a home run when a hit ball landed in the cornfield beyond right field.
 The highlight of the game was when we all quenched our thirst by drinking Kool-Aid from an eight-gallon milk can.

 4. Making Hay and Harvesting Crops